halimsamy/Silkroad.Net/README.md

 ﻿# Silkroad.Net
-An unofficial .NET API Wrapper for [Silkroad Online].
+An unofficial .NET API wrapper for [Silkroad Online].
 This was written to allow easier writing of bots, emulators and cheat guards.

 [Silkroad Online]: https://www.silkroadonline.net/

-## Motivation
+## vs SilkroadSecurityAPI
-**I made this project for fun!**, I don't care about [Silkroad Online] anymore, and this is the main reason why I'm releasing this to the public, however, feel free to contribute, discuss things with me if you want, push and clone this repo.
-I _may_ push and update this repo from time to time, but I don't really care if things are bad or slow or whatever is it.
+A compression against SilkroadSecurityAPI created by [pushedx].

+* Clean code, and powered by .NET Core 3 (requires at least C# 7.0).
+* Up to 2~3x faster. (do the benchmarking yourself!)
+* Less memory usage. (measure yourself!)
+* Using Task-based Asynchronous Pattern (async/await) in favor of Asynchronous Programming Model (APM).
+* More abstract with reusable components called services. (check the examples)

-## Example
+## Examples
-A very simple simple simple Clientless example.
+Connecting to Silkroad's official server.
 ```c#
 // async Main requires C# 7.0+
 private static async Task Main(string[] args) {